home-assistant/developers.home-assistant/.github/pull_request_template.md

 -->

 - This PR fixes or closes issue: fixes #
-- Link to relevant existing code or pull request
+- Link to relevant existing code or pull request: